-The force of the water will create a hole the same exact size as your PVC pipe-through to the other side.
-Large or small areas can be excavated by adjusting the length of PVC pipe.
+The force of the water will create a hole the same exact size as your PVC pipe through to the other side.
+Large or small areas can be excavated by adjusting the length of the PVC pipe.
 The tool can be reused again and again by adding a coupler to the PVC pipe.

 The Components Needed To Bore Under An Obstacle:

 - PVC male hose end adapter fitting (2 qty)

 - Brass 3/4 inch female hose to 3/4 inch female pipe swivel (1 qty)

 - Brass 3/4″ male hose to 3/4″ female pipe(1 qty)

 - Garden hose

 - First, dig your trenches on either side of the walk to the depth of the rest of your sprinkler system (usually about 6-12 inches minimum).